-There are a lot of eco-friendly trash bags out there to choose from right now.
+There are a lot of eco-friendly trash bag alternatives out there to choose from right now, but trash bags made from recycled plastic are a no-brainer option.
 A quick search on Google Shopping brings up dozens of options.

-We are going to compare two of our favorite companies using recycled plastic trash to make bags for hauling your trash.
+We are going to compare two of our favorite companies using recycled plastic trash bags for hauling your trash.

 EVOLUTION TRASH BAGS REPURPOSE PLASTIC PIPES INTO TRASH BAGS

-This cool company is making trash bags from recycled plastic harvested (pun intended) from used plastic farming equipment.
+This cool company is making eco-friendly trash bag alternatives from recycled plastic harvested (pun intended) from used plastic farming equipment.
 The innovative folks at Sustainable Goods Corporation work with companies that supply irrigation tubes to farms.
 After the season is done, those plastic tubes are collected up and turned into trash bags for you, how cool?!

 After a year of using their recycled plastic trash bags, here are some of our takeaways:

 - They are sufficiently tough: I realize that there are some out there who have been convinced by commercials that your trash bags should never rip, even if you put a car engine or a basketball hoop in there.
 I would say these trash bags are slightly thinner than average but for a household who is trying to reduce its waste and divert trash to recycling and compost, I think they work perfectly fine.

 - 70% recycled plastic: This is plastic that was going to end up in the landfill anyway but is now repurposed, saving energy and resources.

 - Sustainable and responsible business: The company follows sustainable manufacturing practices and is a 1% for the Planet partner.